-TRSL members (excluding Plan B members) do not participate in Social Security.
-However, you may be eligible for Social Security benefits through other Social Security-covered employment or if your spouse paid into Social Security.
+TRSL members (excluding Plan B members) do not participate in Social Security, so they are not eligible for Social Security benefits through their TRSL-covered employment.
+However, some members may be eligible for Social Security benefits through their spouse or from another job in which they paid into Social Security.

 Social Security reductions if you receive a TRSL retirement benefit